sabbir-the-faaz/03.-Jetson_AI/docker2 works .md

 ```
 chmod +x docker_dli_run.sh
 ```
 Run the Script: Execute the script to start the Docker container.
+Before runnning make sure that you have inserted the web camera
 ```
 ./docker_dli_run.sh
 ```